Manifold Dimension Estimation via Local Graph Structure: Design of New Estimators

 Our \textbf{QE} estimator simplifies this approach by restricting ourselves to univariate linear models

-This has two key advantages: first, we avoid PCA coordinates associated with smaller eigenvalues which are typically more sensitive to noise; second, it helps us avoid spurious relationships between input and output when \(j < d\).
-In contrast, using all of the last \(p - j\) coordinates as responses introduces the risk of detecting artificial dependencies, which can negatively affect model evaluation.

-Our \textbf{QE} estimator adopts this approximation but uses only the first output coordinate (i.e., \(x_{k, j + 1}'\), corresponding to \(q_1\)) as the response.
-This design has several advantages: first, PCA coordinates associated with smaller eigenvalues are typically more sensitive to noise; second, it helps avoid spurious relationships between input and output when \(j < d\).
-In contrast, using all of the last \(p - j\) coordinates as responses introduces the risk of detecting artificial dependencies, which can negatively affect model evaluation; lastly, using all output coordinates can easily lead to a combinatorial explosion in the number of parameters, especially when \( p \) is large, rendering the models infeasible to fit with the limited data available in neighborhoods.
+which only takes the first output component of the model.
+Doing this has several advantages: first, we avoid PCA coordinates associated with smaller eigenvalues which are typically more sensitive to noise; second, it helps us avoid spurious relationships between input and output when \(j < d\).
+In contrast, using all of the last \(p - j\) coordinates as responses introduces the risk of detecting dependencies which do not reveal the correct geometry (e.g., when $j < d$ and all coordinates are used, although the inputs are not related to $x_{j+1}'$ to $x_{d}'$, they are still related to $x_{d+1}'$ and beyond, which can still result in a good fit).
+Lastly, using all output coordinates can easily lead to a combinatorial explosion in the number of parameters, especially when \( p \) is large, rendering the models infeasible to fit with the limited data available in neighborhoods.

-Our TLS-based estimator (\textbf{TLS}) mirrors the structure of \textbf{QE}, with the key distinction that the regression step is performed using total least squares (TLS, \citet{golub1980analysis}) instead of OLS.
-We also experimented with LASSO \citep{tibshirani1996regression} and ridge regression \citep{mcdonald2009ridge} as alternative fitting methods, but found that they yielded inferior performance in this context.
+Our TLS-based estimator (\textbf{TLS}) mirrors the structure of \textbf{QE}, with the key distinction that the regression step is performed using TLS instead of OLS.
+We also experimented with LASSO \citep{tibshirani1996regression} and ridge regression \citep{mcdonald2009ridge} as alternative fitting methods, but found that they yielded inferior performance in this context, which we find unsurprising as the extra penalty terms introduced for these two procedures have no connection with the underlying geometry.